-The lawsuit, filed last week, said Bev Standing’s voice has been used to repeat “foul and offensive language” and that TikTok’s use will cause her “irreparable harm”.
+The lawsuit, filed last week, said Bev Standing’s voice had been used to repeat “foul and offensive language” and that TikTok’s use will cause her “irreparable harm”.

 According to The Verge, standing said that she did voice recordings for a text-to-speech feature “several years ago” for a group called the Institute of Acoustics (IOA).

-Those recordings were meant to be used for translations of Chinese texts as part of a contract with an unnamed Chinese company, the lawsuit said.
+The lawsuit said that those recordings were meant to be used for translations of Chinese texts as part of a contract with an unnamed Chinese company.

-Standing said she did not authorise the IOA to transfer her voice data to other parties for later use.
+Standing said she did not authorize the IOA to transfer her voice data to other parties for later use.